-About the Author Kay Reeve
+About Kay Reeve

 I have always had determination but never knew the power of it until I endured seeing my teenage son go through the challenges of learning to live with Asperger’s Syndrome, and dealing with suicidal depression.